Erin Brockovich: Further activism and career

+In April 2016, Brockovich spoke on stage in Portland, Oregon alongside anti-heavy metals activist Tamara Rubin about environmental advocacy, and organizing to prevent, remove and warn of toxins in the area.

-In early 2023, within hours of the Feb.
-3 Norfolk Southern train derailment in East Palestine, Ohio, Brockovich started getting calls for assistance from the community about the toxic chemical fires.
+In early 2023, within hours of the February 3 Norfolk Southern train derailment in East Palestine, Ohio, Brockovich started getting calls for assistance from the community about the toxic chemical fires.
 She has been interviewed on various news outlets, from independent media to national networks.
 A few weeks later, Brockovich traveled to East Palestine, where she was interviewed by local media, and appeared at one of several high-profile town hall meetings on Friday night, Feb.
-24th.
-At the meeting, Brockovich and an attorney highlighted decades of toxic chemical train derailments.
+24. At the meeting, Brockovich and an attorney highlighted decades of toxic chemical train derailments.
 Among Brockovich's many concerns is the potential groundwater contamination after chemicals were, as she describes it, dumped in a big hole in the ground and burned off.
 A recurring theme of her appearances is that the nation has, for decades, in the name of profits over people, failed to undertake infrastructure improvements, enact tighter regulations, and adequately protect the health, safety and welfare of communities from long-term bodily harm and environmental damage.
 Brockovich continues to cite the Hinkley case and Flint water crisis, as well as the 2013 Lac-Megantic, Canada oil train catastrophe.

+In February 2026, Brockovich spoke out against the planned reefing of the SS United States in the Gulf of Mexico, citing the heavy presence of zinc chromate and hexavalent chromium on the ship.

+In spring of 2026, Brockovich started monitoring the industry's aggressive push for AI data centers and increasing nationwide opposition on various grounds.
+She launched a crowdsourced project to map data centers (proposed, under construction, operational).